 Regular Board meetings are held at least four times a year at approximately quarterly intervals and additional meetings are held when necessary.
-During the CG Period, the Board held seven Board meetings to review and approve annual and interim results, to review quarterly management accounts and to approve major investments and corporate transactions.
+Directors may participate either in person or through video/telephone conferences.
+During the CG Period, the Board held four Board meetings to review and approve annual and interim results, to review quarterly management accounts and to approve major investments and corporate transactions.